kasiix3/kasiix3/README.md

 - 👋 Hi, I’m @kasiix3
 - 👀 I’m interested in learning about code in general.
-- 🌱 I’m currently learning html and css.
+- 🌱 I’m currently learning html, css, javascript, c++, c#
 - 💞️ I’m looking to collaborate on anything that would jump start my career.
 - 📫 How to reach me kasandra.kleespie@gmail.com